-Five observers (3 women), all with normal or corrected-to-normal vision, participated in the experiment.
+Five observers (three women), all with normal or corrected-to-normal vision, participated in the experiment.
 All observers were experienced psychophysical observers.
-All observers but one (an author, TL) were naïve as to the purpose of the experiment.
-The experiments were performed following the safety quidelines for MRI research; informed consent was obtained, and the experimental protocol was approved by the Institutional Review Board at New York University.
-Each observer participated in several MRI scanning sessions on different days: One to obtain highresolution anatomical images, one to measure retinotopic maps in visual cortex, and 1-3 sessions for the main experiment.
+All but one observer (an author, T.L.) were naive as to the purpose of the experiment.
+The experiments were performed following the safety guidelines for magnetic resonance imaging (MRI) research; informed consent was obtained, and the experimental protocol was approved by the Institutional Review Board at New York University.
+Each observer participated in several MRI scanning sessions on different days: one to obtain high-resolution anatomical images, one to measure retinotopic maps in the visual cortex, and one to three sessions for the main experiment.

-Visual Stimuli
+Visual stimuli

-Stimuli were presented on a rearprojection screen located in the scanner bore with an EIKI LC-XG100 LCD projector and a custom-made zoom lens.
+Stimuli were presented on a rear-projection screen located in the scanner bore with an EIKI LC-XG100 LCD projector and a custom-made zoom lens.
 Observers viewed the screen via an angled mirror attached to the head coil, and a bite bar was used to stabilize their heads.
 Stimuli were generated using Matlab (MathWorks, Natick, MA) and the Psychophysics Toolbox software (Brainard, 1997; Pelli, 1997).
-The projector luminance was gamma-corrected and the background luminance was set to the middle of the range, at 320 cd/m2.
-The screen was refreshed at 60 Hz with a resolution of 1024 x 768 pixels.
+The projector luminance was gamma corrected, and the background luminance was set to the middle of the range, at 320 cd/m2.
+The screen was refreshed at 60 Hz with a resolution of $1,024 \times 768$ pixels.

-Stimuli consisted of Gaussianwindowed, sinusoidal luminance patterns (Gabor stimuli, Figure 1), which were presented at full contrast and counterphase flickered at 4 Hz.
-The spatial frequency of the Gabors was either 1.5 or 6 cycles/degree (cpd), and the size was either 2° or 4° in diameter (different sizes were used with the goal of distinguishing two alternate interpretations of the results, see Appendix).
-The Gabors were presented at four possible locations either on the vertical or horizontal meridians at an eccentricity of 6°.
+Stimuli consisted of Gaussian-windowed, sinusoidal luminance patterns (Gabor stimuli, Figure 1), which were presented at full contrast and counterphase flickered at 4 Hz.
+The spatial frequency of the Gabors was either 1.5 or 6 cycles per degree (cpd), and the size was either 2° or 4° in diameter (different sizes were used with the goal of distinguishing two alternate interpretations of the results, see the Appendix).
+The Gabors were presented at four possible locations either on the vertical or on the horizontal meridians at an eccentricity of 6° .
 A small fixation point (0.2°) was presented in the center of the screen throughout the experiment.

-Design and Task
+Design and task

 Figure 1 depicts the four stimulus conditions: two spatial frequencies (low vs. high) and two sizes (small vs. large).
 The four conditions were presented in separate scans, in a random order for each observer.
-Each scanning session included 8 scans (two of each condition).
+Each scanning session included eight scans (two of each condition).
 Four observers completed two sessions on two different days, and one observer completed one session.
-During each scan, the stimuli were presented in 12 s blocks that alternated between the horizontal and vertical meridians.
-During each block two Gabors were presented simultaneously, either above and below or to the right and left of fixation.
-Each scan lasted 228 s and consisted of 9 cycles (24 s each) of alternation between the horizontal and vertical meridians, plus a 12 s fixation period at the end.
+During each scan, the stimuli were presented in 12-s blocks that alternated between the horizontal and vertical meridians.
+During each block, two Gabors were presented simultaneously, either above and below or to the right and left of fixation.
+Each scan lasted 228 s and consisted of 9 cycles

 Figure 1.
 Schematic of stimuli and experimental protocol.
-The Gabor stimuli were low or high spatial frequency, and small or large size.
-Each of these 4 stimulus conditions were presented in separate scans.
-During each scan, the stimuli were presented in 12s blocks that alternated between the horizontal meridian (HM) and vertical meridian (VM).
+The Gabor stimuli have two spatial frequencies (low or high) and two sizes (small or large).
+Each of these four stimulus conditions was presented in separate scans.
+During each scan, the stimuli were presented in 12-s blocks that alternated between the horizontal meridian (HM) and the vertical meridian (VM).